 What are the benefits of healthcare data warehousing?

-Now that you know how a HDW functions within the data platform pipeline, you might be wondering, what are the practical benefits?
+Now that you know how an HDW functions within the data platform pipeline, you might wonder about its practical benefits.

-• Improved clinical decision-making: Discover the right insights at the right time by accessing a unified HDW.
-Rather than siloed databases, a HDW can connect all of your information in a supportive, evidence-based clinical decision framework.
+Improved clinical decision-making: Discover the right insights at the right time by accessing a unified HDW.
+Rather than siloed databases, an HDW can connect all of your information in a supportive, evidence-based clinical decision framework.

-• Elevated strategic planning: Take a comprehensive approach to resource planning with accessible data tools.
-Use data gathered from disparate sources to prodigy future issues and avoid them.
+Elevated strategic planning: Take a comprehensive approach to resource planning with accessible data tools.
+Use data gathered from disparate sources to prevent future issues.

-• Personalized value-based care: Collaborate with other clinicians using a uniform HDW to ideate deeper insights and enhance current treatment plans for patients while avoiding unnecessary costs.
+Personalized value-based care: Collaborate with other clinicians using a uniform HDW to generate deeper insights and enhance current treatment plans for patients while avoiding unnecessary costs.

 HDWs can help you identify and achieve your organization’s goals.
-Additionally, they can improve your day-to-day workflows, so that you can focus on delivering the highest quality care at the most opportune time.
+Additionally, they can improve your day-to-day workflows so you can focus on delivering the highest quality care at the most opportune time.

 What are the key features to look for in a healthcare data warehouse?

-HDWs are inherently sensitive and require proper handling as they should meet security measures while integrating successfully with various data sources.
-Additionally, each HDW is tailored to a specific organization’s needs, so the key features will differ depending on the HDW’s purposed end-use.
+HDWs are inherently sensitive and require proper handling to meet security measures while integrating successfully with various data sources.
+Additionally, each HDW is tailored to a specific organization’s needs, so the key features will differ depending on the HDW’s proposed end-use.

-• Security and privacy: Correctly built HDWs have encryption and access controls to ensure the necessary security and privacy protocols are taken to protect patient data.
-Raw-level permissions by account or patient ownership keep HDWs aligned with US Federation laws such as HIPPA.
+Security and privacy: Correctly built HDWs have encryption and access controls to protect patient data.
+Raw-level permissions by account or patient ownership keep HDWs aligned with US Federation laws, such as HIPAA.

-• Interoperability: Efficient HDWs make fragmented workflows a thing of the past as they bring operational care teams together to collaborate for whole-person care.
+Interoperability: Efficient HDWs make fragmented workflows a thing of the past by bringing operational care teams together to collaborate for whole-person care.
 Your HDW should be set up with care coordination ease in mind.

 Common healthcare data warehouse models